selforganising/foundersandcoders/_posts/2014-05-02-jinja-templates.md

 Which will format a date nicely.

-There is more (much more) to [Jinja](http://jinja.pocoo.org/), but this should be enough to get you going.
+There is more (much more) to [Jinja](http://jinja.pocoo.org/) and [Jinja templating](http://jinja.pocoo.org/docs/templates/), but this should be enough to get you going.